-Where do typical Argentinian phrases and expressions come from?
-Does today’s use have to do with their origin or were they deformed so much that it can no longer be traced?
-If you are interested in the topic, you can check the previous submissions here and Here.
+Where do the typical Argentine phrases and expressions come from?
+Does today's use have to do with their origin or are they deformed so much that it can no longer be traced?
+If you are interested in the subject, you can check the previous installments here and here .

 Medical expressions: “There is no aunt”

-We all know what it means: that there is no solution for a certain question or that there is no remedy or alternative, things will be like this (whether it hurts or doesn’t suit us).
-But what is the origin? what?
-Do you have to see aunt in all this?
+We all know what it means: that there is no solution to a particular question or that there is no remedy or alternative, things will be like this (whether it hurts us or does not suit us).
+But what is the origin?
+What does aunt have to do with all this?

-It seems that the “atutía” was a derivative of copper that was used as a remedy for different ophthalmological diseases (I don’t even want to think about how it was used, the combination “copper” plus “eye” gives me chills).
-The original phrase “There is no atutía” (as far as I could investigate it was a rather expensive substance) became deformed over time and resulted in this expression that we continue to use today.
-So you know, when someone says, “there’s no aunt,” they’re saying, “there’s no more copper derivative.”
+It seems that the “atutia” was a derivative of copper that was used as a remedy for different ophthalmological diseases (I don't even want to think about how it was used, the combination “copper” má s “eye” gives me the chills).
+The original phrase “There is no atutia” (as far as I could research was a fairly expensive substance) got deformed over time and resulted in this expression that we continue to use today.
+So you know, when someone says “there's no aunt,” he's saying “there's no more copper derivative.”

-Argentines (at least the porteños) don’t take collectives, we take bondis.
-How do we go from “collective” or “omnibus” to this particular word?
-Spoiler: we owe it to the Brazilian brothers.
+Argentines (at least the Buenos Aires) do not take collectives , we take “bondis”.
+How do we move from “collective” or “omnibus” to this particular word?
+Spoiler: We owe it to the Brazilian brothers.

-In English, “ticket” is “bond.”
-As in most American countries, trams were originally English companies.
-San Pablo, one of the first cities in Latin America to have a tramnetwork, had the tickets written in English.
-In Portuguese the words cannot end in consonant, so they cut off perfectly: they added an “i” and the passage ended up calling the transport.
+In English, “boleto” is “bond.”
+As in most American countries, trams were initially English companies.
+Saint Paul, one of the first cities in Latin America to have a tram network, had passages written in English. they cut for the healthy: they added an “i” and the passage ended up calling the transport.

-The rest is history: some Argentinian went to San Pablo, met the tram and, returning to the pampas, told his compatriots about technological progress.
-Those compatriots extended it and here we are: one of the most common expressions for any Buenos Aires is “I’m waiting for the bondi”.
+The rest is history: some Argentinean went to San Pablo, met the tram and, returning to the pampas, told his compatriots about the technological advancement.
+Those compatriots spread it and here we are: one of the most common expressions for any Buenos Aires is “I'm waiting for bondi”.